This page collects together some of the videos and animations we have

 robot is based on the Acrobot, as

-it has to recover its balance after landing, and return to an upright
+spot.
+Finally, it has to recover its balance after landing, and return

-configuration.
-And all of this is done using just one actuator.
+to an upright configuration.
+And all of this is done using just one

-never published, shows the same movement, using the same control system, but
+which Morteza never published, shows the same movement, using the same control

-on a robot with a springy leg.
-It shows that the balance controller can
+system, but on a robot with a springy leg.
+The control system does not

-cope with the large disturbances caused by a spring that the control system
+works despite the large disturbances caused by the spring.
+Although